 Again I recommend starting in the middle at 25 seconds to reach your desired yield and then start adjusting grind size up and down from there to your personal tastes.

-Water will pass through very quickly over the rocks and come out the other side looking pretty much the same.
+Water will pass through very quickly over the rocks that is coarse ground coffee and come out the other side looking pretty much the same.

 At the other end of the spectrum for a fine grind, we can visualize a box of fine sand the water will seep through very slowly and if this and is too fine, it will actually start to pool on top.

 If you take too long to reach your desired brew ratio, you will pass the ideal brew, because you were getting little-to-no added extraction during the end part of your pull.

 Your job is to find the “money zone” for each of your coffees.

-Pick an appropriate dose for your portafilter size and shape, and then leave it alone.
+- Pick an appropriate dose for your portafilter size and shape, and then leave it alone.

-Tamp consistently.
+- Tamp consistently.
 However, you prefer to do this.

-Play with brew ratio to find what tastes best to you, and then fine-tune that final shot using the grind setting and shot time.
+- Play with brew ratio to find what tastes best to you, and then fine-tune that final shot using the grind setting and shot time.